Every year a major update to Android is released. This year's update is called Android Nougat, following the theme of dessert-inspired names.

 - Xperia X Performance

-The rollout has begun for the Xperia XZ and X Performance as of 1 December 2016 but a timeline for the other devices have yet to be confirmed.
+The rollout began for the Xperia XZ and X Performance as of 1 December 2016 but a timeline for the other devices have yet to be confirmed.
 The company said the update would come to devices "as quickly as we can".
 Nougat for Xperia X and Xperia X Compact has started, but it yet to reach the US or UK.